AI-and-the-Web-UOS/crawler/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## ✨ Features of the crawler
 From a single URL the crawler can extract both headers and all linked URLs on an HTML page and evaluate the linked URLs for validity, response type (only HTML responses are crawled), the domain (all links to different servers are ignored) and whether the URL has been visited and whether it needs to be added to the backlog for crawling.
-TO BE IMPLEMENTED: The headers from the webpages are then embedded using the multi-language BERT model _LaBSE_ by Google to compare the semantic similarity of search requests and the headers.
+The headers from the webpages are then embedded using the multi-language DistilBERT model to compare the semantic similarity of search requests and the headers.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 💻 Usage